Martian Child: Plot

 David Gordon, a popular science fiction author, widowed two years prior as they were trying to adopt a child, is finally matched with a young boy, Dennis.
 Initially hesitant to adopt alone, he is drawn to him, seeing aspects of himself in him.

 Believing he is from Mars, Dennis protects himself from the sun's harmful rays, wears weights to counter Earth's weak gravity, eats only Lucky Charms, and hangs upside down to facilitate circulation.
 He refers often to his mission to study Earth and its people, taking pictures, taking things to catalog, and spending time consulting an ambiguous toy-like device with flashing lights that produces seemingly unintelligible words.

-Once David decides to adopt Dennis, he spends time getting to know him, patiently coaxing him out of the large cardboard box he hides in.
+Once David decides to adopt Dennis, he spends time getting to know him, patiently coaxing him out of the large cardboard box in which he hides.
 Soon, David is cleared to take Dennis home and meet David's dog, "Somewhere."
-In Dennis's bedroom is a projector of the solar system that he pronounces inaccurate.
+In Dennis's bedroom is a projector of the Solar System that he pronounces inaccurately.
 With the help of his friend Harlee and sister Liz, David tries to help Dennis overcome his delusion by both indulging it and encouraging him to act like everyone else.
 Dennis attends school but is quickly expelled for repeatedly 'stealing' items for his collection.
 Frustrated, David tells Liz that perhaps Dennis is from Mars.

 Meanwhile, David's literary agent, Jeff, pushes him to finish writing his commissioned sequel, which is due soon.
 He struggles to make time for writing, regularly pulled away from it to deal with Dennis.
 While sitting down to write, the flash from Dennis's Polaroid camera catches him off-guard and he accidentally breaks some glass.
-David picks Dennis up and carries him across the room.
-Upset by David's abrupt action, the boy fears he is going to be sent away.
-David explains that he was just worried he'd get cut by the glass and that he loves him more than his material possessions.
+David picks up Dennis and carries him across the room.
+Upset by David's abrupt action, the boy fears that he is going to be sent away.
+David explains that he was just worried he would get cut by the glass and that he loves him more than his material possessions.
 Assuring him that he will never send him away, he encourages Dennis to break more things.
 They move to the kitchen and break dishes and then spray ketchup and dish detergent at each other.
 Lefkowitz, from Social Services, appears in the window and sees the mayhem.
 He rebukes David, setting up a case review.